wyemicha/Exercise-01c-Guessing-Game/README.md

 # Exercise-01c-Guessing-Game
 Exercise for MSCH-C220, 27 January 2020

+A demonstration of this exercise is available at [https://youtu.be/zE7Wk0DsMtk](https://youtu.be/zE7Wk0DsMtk).

 This exercise is an opportunity for you to create a (simple) game in Python.
 I understand that this might feel intimidating, but we will take time to explain every line of this program in a way that you can (hopefully) understand.

 First, Fork the repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01c-Guessing-Game.